Complaints about discrimination in employment and occupation

 Richard applied for a job in a call centre but was unsuccessful after a criminal record check showed he had a conviction for drink driving six months ago.

 Bill says his workmates call him ‘queenie’ at work and talk in a ‘camp’ tone around him because they found out he is a same sex relationship.

 Complaints lodged under the AHRC Act can be investigated and, if appropriate, resolved through conciliation.
 If conciliation is unsuccessful or inappropriate – and if the Australian Human Rights Commission finds that you have been discriminated against – then we can prepare a report of the complaint, including recommendations for action, for the Attorney General.
-The report must be tabled in Parliament.
+The report may be tabled in Parliament.